 A church-conversion success story stands just across the street at 316 Essex Ave.
 Narberth UMC's former sanctuary, a 4,200-square-foot building erected in 1890, is now a single-family home.

-Lower Merion Township, where several property owners this year have sought permission to renovate former churches, is contemplating a policy that would govern how former religious buildings could be converted for other uses.
+Lower Merion Township, where several property owners this year have sought permission to renovate former churches, is that would govern how former religious buildings could be converted for other uses.

 "We'd love for someone to come in to make it a library, or an annex of some kind," the pastor added.